Auckland Badminton Association Inc.

 Credit account balances will not be refunded on expired community memberships that have been inactive for 12 months or more from the date of their commencement.

-3. Rescheduling Courts: Platform Account Holders
+4.2.3 Rescheduling Courts: Platform Account Holders

 Courts may be rescheduled at the sole discretion of ABA and in accordance with the below criteria:

-i) Where ABA in their sole discretion agrees to reschedule a booking, the customer will receive a credit on their account to the value of the original court booking and a charge for the value of the rescheduled court booking.
+2. Where ABA in their sole discretion agrees to reschedule a booking, the customer will receive a credit on their account to the value of the original court booking and a charge for the value of the rescheduled court booking.

-ii) Where a rescheduled booking is at a higher value than the original court booking value and where there is insufficient credit available on the customer account, the customer is required to either: 1) pay a top-up amount on their account or 2) pay for the rescheduled court, in full, via credit card, cash or EFTPOS.
+3. Where a rescheduled booking is at a higher value than the original court booking value and where there is insufficient credit available on the customer account, the customer is required to either: 1) pay a top-up amount on their account or 2) pay for the rescheduled court, in full, via credit card, cash or EFTPOS.

 The terms and conditions set out in Section Two: Platform Membership, also apply.

-4. Casual Facility Users (cancelling courts, rescheduling courts and refunds)
+4.2.4 Casual Facility Users (cancelling courts, rescheduling courts and refunds)

-b) An additional payment is required for rebooked courts at a higher value than the value of the cancelled court.
+• Rebook a court for the same value as the court being cancelled. i) An additional payment is required for rebooked courts at a higher value than the value of the cancelled court.

-5. Rescheduling Courts: Casual Users
+4.2.5 Rescheduling Courts: Casual Users

 Courts may be rescheduled at the sole discretion of ABA and in accordance with the below criteria: